lastlink/docs-1/1-getting-started/4-configuration.md

 4. Click on the table within the listing to add fields

 #### Creating New Fields
-_Note: You can always add new Fields directly to your database – then refresh Directus and they will apear._
+> You can always add new Fields directly to your database – then refresh Directus and they will apear.

 1. Navigate to the _Settings > Tables & Inputs_
     * Access _Settings_ from the gear at the bottom of the sidebar